 - Unusual Features: Unnaturally thin wrists and ankles, as suggested during Grant Morrison's run of New X-men.

 Powers and Abilities

 Jean can use her powerful telekinetic abilities on herself and others to fly, move objects and other beings, stimulate molecules to increase friction to the point of making flames, make force fields, and make concussive blasts.
-She was a fair hand to hand combatant.

 When empowered by the Phoenix Force Jean has total control over all matter on the sub-atomic scale to the point where she can manipulate the entire universe.
 She can generate endless amounts of energy as well as absorb endless amounts of energy.
 She can exists in any environment without harm and can create space time warps to travel through hyperspace or traverse the time stream with ease.
 She can also manipulate and create separate time lines.
 Also her telepathic powers are enhanced to the point where they become visible to the physical world.
 Usually she forms a giant Phoenix but can form any thing she can think of.
 The Phoenix Force can also resurrect the dead and absorb the life force from other beings to bolster its own.

 After her physical death Jean fully merged with the Phoenix becoming the White Phoenix of the Crown.
 This is the most powerful version any wielder of the Phoenix can achieve.
 The full limits (if there are any) have yet to be shown.